Dynamic Efficient Adversarial Training Guided by Gradient Magnitude: Additional Experiments

-The comparison on wide-resnet model also provides a similar result.
-Evaluation results on Wide-ResNet 34 architecture are presented in \tabref{cifar10_result_wide}.
-We can see that most methods perform better than before because Wide-ResNet 34 has more complex structure and more parameters than PreAct-ResNet 18.
-Although FREE-8 achieves the highest overall robustness, its training cost is more expensive than others.
-FREE-4 also performs considerably, even it is half cheaper than FREE-8.
-M-DEAT is 22\% faster than FREE-4 with comparable robustness and achieve 97\% training effect of FREE-8 with 40\% time consumption.
-Other DEAT methods are faster than M-DEAT due to the reason that less backpropagation has been conducted.
-Models trained by them show reasonable robustness on all tests, but their performance is not as good as M-DEAT.
-We can see that DEAT can achieve a considerable amount of robust performance.
-However, the manual criterion like DEAT-40\% cannot be generalized properly, while M-DEAT can still perform well without any manual adjustment.
+The comparison on Wide-ResNet~\citep{ZagoruykoK16} model also provides a similar result.
+The evaluation results on Wide-ResNet 34 architecture are presented in Table~\ref{cifar10_result_wide}.
+We can see that most methods perform better than before because Wide-ResNet~34 is more complex and has more parameters than PreAct-ResNet~18.
+Although FREE-8 achieves the highest overall robustness, its training cost is much more expensive than others.
+Compared to FREE-8, FREE-4 is half cheaper than FREE-8 and also performs considerably.
+M+DEAT is 22\% faster than FREE-4 with comparable robustness and achieves~97\% training effect of FREE-8 with~40\% time consumption.
+Other DEAT methods are faster than M+DEAT because fewer backpropagations have been conducted.
+Models trained by them show reasonable robustness on all tests, but their performance is not as good as that of M+DEAT.
+Please note that the experiment on Wide-ResNet is meant to demonstrate the generalizability of M+ acceleration, not to challenge the robustness record.

-\paragraph*{CIFAR-100} Because the classification task on CIFAR-100 is more difficult than on CIFAR-10, we test all methods on Wide-ResNet.
-All methods are carried out under the same setting except for DEAT-40\%, where we manually change its threshold from 40\% to 20\%.
-Thus, as shown in~\tabref{cifar100_result_wide}, it can be observed that all baseline methods spend similar training time besides DEAT-20\% and M-DEAT, which is fully automatic.
-M-DEAT has a similar overall performance and training cost to FREE-4.
-Both M-DEAT and FREE-4 outperform FREE-8, whose computational cost is doubled.
-On the other hand, although those two DEAT methods that based on manual criterion show reasonable performance, they may need additional adjustment to be carried out on different training settings, like what we did on DEAT-20\%.

-In above experiments, we can see most methods provides reasonable robustness, while PGD-7 does not fit the FAST training setting and performs poorly.
-So we also conduct experiments on a standard training setting, which is suitable for most existing adversarial training methods.